Home / Blog/ Insurance Law Blog / Getting Proof Of Auto Insurance Existence And Coverage, Tracing v Suing

 Personal car insurance coverage is for accidents when the other driver is at fault and does not have insurance or does not have enough insurance.
 Also known as Uninsured/Underinsured Motorist Coverage

-• Bodily injury coverage pays medical expenses for you and passengers.
+• Bodily injury coverage pays medical expenses for you and your passengers.

 • Property damage coverage pays the cost of repairs to your car not covered by collision coverage.
 You may not need this if you have collision coverage.

-The insurance company usually offers, this coverage, but you can choose not to buy it.
-Although, it is very useful and advisable that you buy it.
+The insurance company usually offers this coverage, but you can choose not to buy it.
+Although, it is beneficial and advisable that you buy it.

-Medical Payments Coverage pays limited medical expenses for people injured in the car you are driving when you have an accident, whether or not you are at fault.
+Medical Payments Coverage pays limited medical expenses for people injured in the car you drive when you have an accident, whether or not you are at fault.

 There may be an offer of this coverage for you.